tjebo/eye/README.md

 ### Visual acuity

 Pesky visual acuity notations are now a matter of the past.
-Convert between any of Snellen (meter/ feet/ decimal\!), logMAR and ETDRS.
+Convert between any of Snellen (meter/ feet/ decimal!), logMAR and ETDRS.
 The notation will be detected automatically and converted to the desired notation.
 For some more details see [VA conversion](#va-conversion).
 For entries with mixed notation, use `va_mixed` instead.